hschwane/GraSPH/future_work_and_known_issues.md

 ## other
 - some classes for managing simulation settings, shader compillation and shader dispatch
-- restructure code to make shades more adaptible
 - add gpu stopwatch for shader profiling
 - 2D mode